samir-s-hassan/Personal_Website/README.md

 ## License

-This project is based on [Michael D'Angelo's personal site](https://github.com/mldangelo/personal-site/tree/main), which is licensed under the MIT License.
+This project is based on [this](https://github.com/mldangelo/personal-site/tree/main), which is licensed under the MIT License.

 Modifications made by Samir Hassan in 2024 and 2025 are licensed under the Apache License.